csp200/lessons/slides/00-syllabus.md

 #### Quizzes

-- Objective questions focused mostly on concepts and high-level technical knowledge
+- Sets of objective questions (mostly concept-focused) on Canvas
   - Help you assess your own understanding
   - You may take them an unlimited number of times before due date
   - Highest score earned is counted
 - ~8 quizzes total; weighted equally

 ---